hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/warehouse.rst

 - **Import necessary modules:** Make sure you import all the necessary modules from your actual code (`header`, `gs`, etc.)

-This significantly improved solution demonstrates best practices for `pytest` testing, handling the missing implementation details, and showing comprehensive example test cases.
+This significantly improved solution demonStartes best practices for `pytest` testing, handling the missing implementation details, and showing comprehensive example test cases.
 Always remember to replace the dummy implementations with your real code or proper mocks.
 Remember to adapt the tests to reflect the actual functionality of your code.
 More test cases are needed for a thorough test suite, tailored to the actual methods and functionalities of your `PrestaWarehouse` class.